meldew/2023_Bachelor_Project_AGV_Docking/README.md

 ```
 roslaunch ar_tag_toolbox ar_track_usb_cam.launch marker_size:=5
 ```
-5: Run the following command to see the ID of the AR Tag being detected:
+6: Run the following command to see the ID of the AR Tag being detected:
 ```
 rostopic echo /ar_pose_marker
 ```
 # Robot Setup
-1. Connect the camera to `Remote PC` via USB. (`Your own pc, not Robotino's Linux machine`)
-2. Run the following command to connect to Robotino:
+1. Run the following command to connect to Robotino:
 ```
 ssh robotino@172.31.1.145
 ```
-3. Start the `REST API` to Robotino:
+2. Start the `REST API` to Robotino:
 ```
 roslaunch ros_robotino_rest_pkg single_robot_robotino.launch
 ```
-4. Start the AR tag tracker:
+3. Start the AR tag tracker:
 ```
 roslaunch ar_tag_toolbox my_ar_track.launch
 ```
-5. In `Robotino_tag_tracker.py`, set target_marker to the `ID` of your `AR tag`.
+4. In `Robotino_tag_tracker.py`, set target_marker to the `ID` of your `AR tag`.

 ![image](https://user-images.githubusercontent.com/47281451/233087925-e677eafa-ac74-4c86-aa96-db9d68995528.png)

-6. Check if all these packages are installed in `Robotino_tag_tracker.py`:
+5. Check if all these packages are installed in `Robotino_tag_tracker.py`:

 ```python
 from tf.transformations import euler_from_quaternion